esotericpig/UncleKryon-server/README.md

 # UncleKryon-server
-Server (and Hacker) for the Uncle Kryon Android project.
+Server (and Hacker) for the Uncle Kryon mobile apps.

 Tasks include sending push notifications, building the database, and parsing/hacking the websites for the data.

-**Note:** This project is currently in development on v0.4.4.
-The first working version will be v1.0.0.

 ## Contents
 - [Setup](#setup)